Honesty is the Best Policy: On the Accuracy of Apple Privacy Labels Compared to Apps' Privacy Policies

 \textit{Takeaway.} We need improved notions of ground truth, which can dynamically identify data collection within apps at scale.
 However, even with their shortcomings, privacy policies provide a first-level check to identify discrepancies in privacy labels.

-\paragraph{Source of Confusion Around Privacy Labels.} It may also be the case that the processes for generating a privacy policy, which may include legal staff, is quite different from those selecting the labels, which could be left to the development team submitting the app to the store.
-This could be part of the cause for confusion with respect to the kinds of data covered by the privacy label (as compared to what is in the policy), in addition to what would be considered linked or not linked to users.
-For example, a recent study by Li et al.~\cite{li-understanding-2022} showed that developers find it difficult to correctly identify data that is linked to users and data that is used to track users.
+\paragraph{\textbf{Source of Confusion Around Privacy Labels.}} It may also be that the processes for generating a privacy policy, including legal staff, are quite different from those selecting the labels, leaving the onus on the development team to make an accurate submission to the App Store.
+This split in responsibilities could confuse the kinds of data covered by the privacy label (as compared to what is in the policy) and what Apple would consider linked or not linked to users.
+For example, a recent study by Li et al.~\cite{li-understanding-2022} showed that developers find it difficult to correctly identify data linked to users and data used to track users.
 Our results suggest that there is a large amount of mismatch in both data linked and not linked regarding the {\em Purposes}, where {\em App Functionality} and {\em Analytics} are particularly confusing, especially when apps may collect unique identifiers, as well as collecting {\em other} kinds of data that this should match to the {\em Other Purposes} category.